-Italy spent US$229 million on global education in 2016, according to data from the Organisation for Economic Co-operation and Development (OECD), making it the 10th‑largest donor country to education (latest year for which complete data is available).
+Italy spent US$234 million on global education in 2016 (the latest for which complete data is available), according to data from the Organisation for Economic Co-operation and Development (OECD), making it the 10th‑largest donor country to education.
 Education accounted for 4% of Italy’s total official development assistance (ODA) in 2016, well below the average of 8% spent by members of the OECD’s Development Assistance Committee (DAC).
-Since 2012, Italy’s ODA to education has increased significantly, albeit from a low level: Spending grew by 64%, from US$140 million in 2012 to US$229 million in 2016.

-Nonetheless, education is articulated as a priority in Italy’s strategic document for development policy.
-The triannual Programming Guidelines for Italian Development Cooperation 2017-2019 lists education as a key priority.
-The primary focus is on early schooling and childhood development, as well as technical vocational education and training (TVET), with a central objective of education being the support of democratization and peace-building processes.
-Additionally, education was a focus of Italy’s G7 presidency in 2017, considered a key area for promoting social sustainability and reducing inequalities.
-The G7 Accountability Working Group had education as the focus of its progress report in October 2017, 'The G7 Taormina Progress Report: Investing in Education for Mutual Prosperity, Peace and Development’.
+Although Italy spends a low share of its development funding on the sector, Education is articulated as a priority in Italy’s overall strategic document for development policy.
+The triannual Programming Guidelines for Italian Development Cooperation 2017-2019 list education as a key priority.
+The primary focus is on early schooling and childhood development, as well as technical vocational education and training (TVET).
+A central objective of education is the support of democratization and peace-building processes.
+Additionally, education was a focus of Italy’s G7 presidency in 2017; it was highlighted as a key area for promoting social sustainability and reducing inequalities.
+The G7 Accountability Working Group had education as the theme of its progress report in October 2017.
+It was titled, ’The G7 Taormina Progress Report: Investing in Education for Mutual Prosperity, Peace and Development’.

 Italy’s bilateral support for education has a regional focus on Africa.
-Sub-Saharan Africa received 39% of all funding between 2014 and 2016 (US$33 million per year on average), making it by far the largest recipient region.
-Funding is disbursed across many countries, with Ethiopia (US$5 million), the Democratic Republic of Congo (US$4 million), and Mozambique (US$3 million) being the largest recipients in the region.
+Sub-Saharan Africa received 39% of all funding between 2014 and 2016 (US$34 million per year on average), making it by far the largest recipient region.
 Middle East and North Africa (MENA) and Asia follow, each receiving 13% of bilateral funding for education.
-India (US$5 million) is the largest recipient country in these regions.
-A rather equal share of Italy’s bilateral education ODA goes to low-income countries (LICs, US$33 million, 39% of total education ODA) and to middle-income countries (MICs, US$33 million, 38%).
+The largest contribution of bilateral education ODA in 2017 went to Ethiopia for general primary education strengthening (US$ 3 million).

 DGCS defines education priorities; AICS leads implementation

 The Directorate General for Development Cooperation (DGCS) within the Ministry of Foreign Affairs and International Cooperation (MAECI) is in charge of defining the strategic direction of Italy’s education policy.
 The DGCS’s office for programming of development cooperation, its geographic offices, and the unit for multilateral cooperation are relevant actors for defining Italy’s bilateral and multilateral education policy.
-The development agency AICS, which was set up in January 2016, is in charge of program implementation.
-AICS’s office on 'Human Development’ is responsible for education.
+The Italian Agency for Development Cooperation (AICS), is in charge of program implementation.
+AICS’s office for ’Human Development’ is responsible for education projects.